 They changed it.
 It wasn't great, but it din't break me out and was fine, though not wonderful.
 As everything was breaking me out, I decided to try it again.
 It was crazy thick, even by spf standards.
+I got the one for very dry skin though.
 So it's very greasy and I usually tolerate a lot of grease.
 They added retinol, which might be good, but is very drying.
 So I ened up with a greasy, heavy, drying cream with a cloying smell (like roses but is not fragrance).
 My faced really started to burn.
+Hated it!

 I'm making this review in behalf of my mum (in her mid 50s).
 Her skin is the whole year pretty dry, sensitive and she also has several capillaries that she removes many times with laser.